-“Initially we had no intention to replicate hair, because we were hesitant to participate in an industry facing a lot of criticism from all scientific fields for raising patient expectations and then not being able to deliver satisfactory results.”
+“Initially we had no intention to replicate hair, because we were hesitant to participate in an industry facing a lot of criticism from all scientific fields for raising patient expectations and then not being able to deliver satisfactory results.
+Furthermore we believe that it’s imperative to develop causal and symptomatic therapies in the field of Alopecia.”

 Up today there is a variety of methods for tissue fabrication for multiple tissue types (Patentapplication US20170130192A1; Patent application US6096347A; Patent JP5893786B2; Patentapplication WO2017077985A1).

-Evidently, none of them successfully developed in vitro hair follicles, or tissue sheets containing hair follicles, or integrate biodegradable material scaffolds for aiding the generation of asymmetry in the structure of said tissue sheets or in the shafts of said hair follicles.
+Evidently, none of them successfully developed autologous and hypoimmunogenic in vitro hair follicles, or tissue sheets containing fully developed human hair follicles, or integrate biodegradable material scaffolds for aiding the generation of asymmetry in the structure of said tissue sheets or in the shafts of said hair follicles.

-The lack of bioengineered hair follicles and hair follicle containing sheets with defined position of hair shafts, result in the use of natural sources for cosmetic surgeries, such us allogeneic donated human hair samples.
-Finally, the use of allogeneic material imposes immunological incompatibility.
-On the other hand, using autogenous stem cells to derive the aforementioned hair follicles results in a situation of autotransplantation, which eliminates the risk of immune activation and rejection of follicle implants.
+The lack of hypoimmunogenic bioengineered hair follicles and hair follicle containing sheets with defined position of hair shafts, result in the use of natural sources for cosmetic surgeries, such us autologous donated human hair samples.

 FIG. 2.
 Stem Cell Types and Conditions Marketed * Data from stem cell business websites were collected and analyzed for claims related to the use of (A) specific types of stem cells marketed for (B) a range of conditions.